loushou-development/illyriad-tools/README.md

 Bookmark and Square Notes tools.
 Through further conversation with Millia36 and another player named Gonarr (and a short convo with Tachyon) I found that most people also wanted to see a Town Overview, so I built that too.

-I also want to thank Mahuat for being a first tester of the tools.
+I also want to thank Mahaut for being a first tester of the tools.
 With the invaluable feedback I got from that test run I was able to improve the tool to a useable state.
 Also those conversations provided some clarity on where the project could be headed, which brought to light some major overhaul points, which turned into a complete rewrite of what I had.
 That all worked out for the best though, because it all works much smoother now.